The term Arcana means: “Secrets or mysteries; A great secret of nature that the alchemists sought to discover; A secret and powerful remedy.”

 The remainder of the Tarot deck consists of Fifty-Six Minor Arcana cards.
 These cards are divided into the four suits, which in Tarot are Swords, Pentacles, Wands, and Cups.
 Each suit has fourteen cards, Ace through Ten, plus the Court Cards, Page, Knight, Queen, and King.
 Again, sometimes depending on the deck, these places may hold slightly different titles, but in all decks, they will reflect the same universal concepts of Tarot.

 Along with a standard 78-card Tarot deck, we can sometimes incorporate Oracle cards in order to access a deeper insight into a question.
 Oracle cards can vary widely, and usually follow their own prescribed genre.
-We do not always use them, but they are useful in certain circumstances where they can offer additional clarity in a reading by pointing at a specific aspect.
+I do not always use them, but they are useful in certain circumstances where they can offer additional clarity in a reading, by pointing at a specific aspect.